raskoldi/task-challenge/README.md

 #### Controller:
   - **The Controller has one post end-point method called searchByRequest.**

-  - **The method waiting reuest body as Object in the Array.It is allow to search multiple request at the same time.**
+  - **The method waiting request body as Object in the Array.It is allowed to search multiple request at the same time.**

 #### Request Body:

-- **It has four paramaters to fill for tge Json Object:**
+- **It has four parameters to fill for tge Json Object:**

   - **language: The String datatype to filter languages for instance "Java","Go","CSharp" etc.**
   - **per_page: The number of results per page example 10,50,100.**
-  - **lpopular_repository: Boolean True or False if true is slected it will bring popular repositores by descented order.**
+  - **popular_repository: Boolean True or False if true is selected it will bring popular repositories by descended order.**
-  - **lcreated_date: Date formatting must follow the ISO8601 standard, which is YYYY-MM-DD (year-month-day).**
+  - **created_date: Date formatting must follow the ISO8601 standard, which is YYYY-MM-DD (year-month-day).**
-  - **ldirection_date: You can search for dates that are earlier or later than another date, or that fall within a range of dates, by using >, >=, <, <=.**
+  - **direction_date: You can search for dates that are earlier or later than another date, or that fall within a range of dates, by using >, >=, <, <=.**
-  - **lspecific_word: Spring data type for Search for any specific word in the Repositories.**
+  - **specific_word: Spring data type for Search for any specific word in the Repositories.**

 ##Example For One Request: